 Deidre has also been in an emotional downward spiral since Episode 1, with her marriage failing and her struggle to come to terms with the fact that her husband is gay.
 This week, she finally said the words out loud to her father, who quickly dismissed them.
 Much the same as how he insisted that Jeff re-shoot the scenes where he wasn’t wearing a wedding ring, Seb needs his children to be stuck in their pain and not healing so he can control them.
 In a family that produces a show about puppets, Seb is the ultimate puppet master.
 If Jeff and Deirdre began to heal, Seb couldn’t finally run this business the way he wants to.
 An invisible clock is now hanging in the background: what happens first, the siblings escaping their pain, or Seb taking over the business?
 Does it matter?

 As we’ve now passed the halfway point in this first season, I found myself thinking about how masterful the pacing has been so far.
-At this point the characters and their issues have been firmly established, the conflict has built slowly but steadily at the same time.
+At this point, the characters and their issues have been firmly established; the conflict has built slowly but steadily at the same time.
 The quality of acting in this show is top notch, and no matter how little screen time a character gets, it feels like they make the most of it.
-Take Judy Greer this week for example.
+Take Judy Greer this week, for example.
 In a scene in the bathtub with her new boyfriend where they explored a playful intimacy technique they discovered online, you saw her character Jill completely relaxed and able to enjoy the moment; yet you know that under the surface all of the pain referenced in previous episodes is still very much there.
 She’s trying to move forward, trying to heal and practice what she preaches, yet the very real human struggle is on display.
-It’s amazing acting, and brilliant writing and direction.
+It’s amazing acting and brilliant writing and direction.

-The ending of this episode was a cliffhanger of sorts as we saw Will break into the home we know (but Will doesn’t) that Jeff bought and left the stove on at.
-As Will and his friends entered the home, we saw the gas meters in the final scene of the episode, leading us to wonder how much danger these kids are in.
+The ending of this episode was a cliffhanger of sorts as we saw Will break into the home we know (but Will doesn’t) that Jeff bought and left the stove on heat.
+As Will and his friends entered the house, we saw the gas meters in the final scene of the episode, leading us to wonder how much danger these kids are in.
 How will Jeff react if something does happen, knowing not only that he bought a home he shouldn’t have next door to his family, but also that he left the stove on?
 Much like the guilt that Jill carries for being the one driving the car when Phil died despite it not being her fault, Jeff is now in a similar position with their other son.
 If something does happen to Will, will Jeff be able to recover?